Does your bathroom go from “clean” to “chaos” way too fast? Here’s how to restore shine, banish odors, and keep it looking spotless.

 Be sure to reach behind the toilet and under the vanity to remove any hidden dust.

 Fill your bucket with warm water and floor cleaner, then mop the floor.
-Rinse your bucket and mop clean and fill the bucket with clear water.
-Mop the floor with clean water to rinse and allow the floor to air dry.
+Rinse your bucket and mop clean, and fill the bucket with clear water.
+Mop the floor with clean water to rinse, then allow it to air dry.

-• Follow a regular cleaning habit as it ensures easy cleaning.
-Putting off cleaning your bathroom will just make cleaning more difficult and then you need to put in extra effort to get things cleaned.
+- Follow a regular cleaning routine to make cleaning easier.
+Putting off cleaning your bathroom will just make it harder, and you’ll need to put in extra effort to get it cleaned.

-• Do bits of cleaning every day to maintain the cleanliness of your bathroom, and deep clean at least once every 8-10 weeks.
+- Do a bit of cleaning every day to maintain your bathroom’s cleanliness, and deep clean at least once every 8–10 weeks.

-• Try to clean the floor on a daily basis with disinfectants to ensure a germ-free bathroom.
+- Try to clean the bathroom floor daily with disinfectant to keep it germ-free.

-Now we know bathrooms can be a pain to clean, but if you have the right tools and tips it’s a breeze to clean the bathroom.
+Now we know bathrooms can be a pain to clean, but with the right tools and tips, it’s a breeze.
 The cleaning tips above will make your bathroom super clean & shiny.

 What do you do to keep your bathroom sparkly clean?